Dynamsoft/capture-vision-react-native-samples/ready-to-use-barcode-scanner-guide.md

   isScanLaserVisible: true,

   /**
-   * Sets the scanning mode for the barcode reader.
+   * Sets the scanning mode for the BarcodeScanner.
    * The mode is defined by the EnumScanningMode and affects the scanning behavior.
 Default is SM_SINGLE.
    */
   scanningMode: EnumScanningMode.SM_SINGLE,